-Western Australia’s laws relating to withholding and withdrawing life-sustaining treatment and guardianship are contained in the Guardianship and Administration Act 1990 (WA) (the Guardianship Act).
+Western Australia’s laws relating to withholding and withdrawing life-sustaining treatment and guardianship are contained in the Guardianship and Administration Act 1990 (WA) (the Act).

-The term ‘treatment’ is defined in the Act to mean medical or surgical treatment, including life-sustaining treatment and palliative care, or any other health care.
+Treatment means medical or surgical treatment, including life-sustaining treatment and palliative care, or any other health care.

-The Act also refers to a ‘treatment decision’, which means a decision to consent or refuse consent to the commencement or continuation of any treatment of the person.
+A treatment decision is a decision to consent or refuse consent to the commencement or continuation of any treatment of the person.

 Substitute decision-making in Western Australia at the end of life

 When will a substitute decision-maker be needed to make treatment and health care decisions for another person at the end of life?

 A person is presumed to have capacity to make treatment and health care decisions.
 A person will no longer have capacity if they are unable to make reasonable judgments in relation to the proposed treatment.
 Where this occurs, and the person does not have an Advance Health Directive detailing their wishes about the proposed treatment, a substitute decision-maker may need to make the treatment decision on the person’s behalf.
 This situation may arise when a person nears the end of their life.

 Find out more about Western Australia's laws on capacity at Capacity and consent to medical treatment.

 If the person without capacity has an Advance Health Directive giving a direction about the health care or treatment that direction must be followed.